RoguePiranha/swayze-resume/index_2027.md

 `September 2022 - Present`
 __Brigham Young University – Idaho__, Rexburg, ID

-- Devised and implemented new course curriculum and compared results for 3 different sections of class
+- Devised and implemented a new course curriculum and compared results for 3 different sections of the class
 - Provided support in teaching and leading lab sessions as well as helping 50+ students with course material during office hours
 - Graded course reflections, homework, and lab results and provided feedback to students at least twice a week